nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 4. Use the command prompt and navigate to the path where the application is downloaded

-5. runthe command `java -jar mid-v1.3.1` , application will then be executed
+5. run the command `java -jar v1.3` , application will then be executed

    ![UI]( https://github.com/AY1920S1-CS2113-T14-2/main1/blob/master/docs/images/Ui.png )

-6. Type into the INPUT box some commands and press ENTER to execute
+6. Type some commands and press ENTER to execute

 7. Some example commands

    1. given various options in menu, user can type these commands`option` ,`q`, `a`, `b`, `c`, `d`.
    2. user enters `d` then `add chicken rice`, dish is then added to the list
    3. user enters `d` then `list`, outputs the the dishes and the ingredients associated to the dish in table form

 8. Refer to Section 4 for the full list of commands